top of page

 1. Choose Your Theme or Storyline

-What makes your area special?
-Whether it's "Hidden Histories of the East End," "Local Legends & Landmarks," or "Sips & Shops Tour," your theme sets the tone and helps you choose relevant stops.
-Let the story shape the route, not just the geography.
+What makes your area unique?
+Whether it is "Hidden Histories of the East End," "Local Legends & Landmarks," or a "Sips & Shops Tour," your theme sets the tone.
+Let the story shape the route rather than just the geography.

 2. Involve Local Businesses from the Start

-This is where the magic happens and you directly increase the impact on foot traffic.
-Invite shop owners, cafés, and galleries to be part of the tour.
+To directly increase the impact on foot traffic, invite shop owners, cafés, and galleries to participate.
 They can:

-• Share a quick story or fun fact about their space.
+• Share a unique fun fact about their historic building.

-When businesses feel included, they help promote the tour too; this creates instant co-marketing momentum.
-You are essentially building a free co-marketing campaign that drives customers to their door.
+When businesses feel included, they help promote the tour, creating a co-marketing campaign that drives customers directly to their doors.

-Use a walking tour app like Driftscape to bring it all together.
-Digitally mapping your tour offers major benefits:
+Use a map-based interface to bring the experience together.
+Digitally mapping your self-guided walking tour offers major benefits:

-• It makes the experience more accessible to all ages and abilities.
+• Accessibility: Ensures the route is accessible to all ages and physical abilities.

 4. Promote It as an Experience, Not Just a Path

-You're not just connecting dots on a map—you're creating an experience.
-Use in-store signage, local posters, email newsletters, and social media to invite people to "Walk the Story" of your community.
+You are not just connecting dots on a map; you are creating an experience.
+Use in-store signage, social media, and email newsletters to invite people to "Walk the Story" of your community.

 Theme